 Response:

 Agreed, zones overlap but how important is this on a global scale?
 The main applications of OMEN-SED are global studies when coupled to ESMs.
 However, OMEN-SED builds upon models developed for the coastal ocean (e.g. Vanderborght et al., 1977; Billen, Gypens et al., 2008) which have been shown to perform very well.
+Soetaert et al., also emphasizes that this is generally a good approximation based on obervations (look up the ref).
+In addition, the good agreement between OMEN-SED and the results obtained with a fully formulated numerical RTM (allowing for overlapping TEA use) indicate that this is not a critical limitation of OMEN-SED- even for shallow sediments.

+Also stress again the aims of this model.
+It is a global model for coupling to ESM (which is very clearly stated in the paper) and not a local RTM.
+So its main aim is to reproduce the main features (e.g dynamic redox zonation and estiamtes of fluxes) and not local scale dynamics (which again is stated in the main text)

 Comment: